-- 53% of all victims of violence said their attacker was affected by alcohol at the time.
-It is estimated that there were 704,000 violent alcohol related incidents in 2013/14 (3).
+In the year ending March 2017, 40% of all victims of violence in England and Wales said their attacker was affected by alcohol at the time.
+It is estimated that there were 464,000 violent alcohol-related incidents in 2016/17.
+3

-- There were 333,000 estimated admissions where an alcohol-related disease, injury or condition was the primary diagnosis or there was an alcohol-related external cause. in England in 2014/15 (7).
+In England, there were 337,113 estimated admissions where an alcohol-related disease, injury or condition was the primary diagnosis or there was an alcohol-related external cause in 2016/17.
+7

-- 4% of 16 – 24 year-old men drink more than 50 units a week and 4% of women aged 16 – 24 drink more than 35 units a week putting themselves at risk of alcohol dependency, mental and behavioural problems and long term health risks such as liver disease.
-5% of men and 3% of women are estimated to be higher risk drinkers in England (adults aged 16 – 74) (5).
+2% of 16 – 24 year-old men drink more than 50 units a week and 1% of women aged 16 – 24 drink more than 35 units a week putting themselves at risk of alcohol dependency, mental and behavioural problems and long term health risks such as liver disease.
+Among adults aged 16 – 74, 5% of men and 3% of women are estimated to be higher risk drinkers in England.
+5

-- Among 16 – 24 year-olds, 28% of men and 16% of women reported drinking more than twice the guidelines in 2013.
-That means an overwhelming majority of young adults (72% of men and 84% of women) go out to enjoy themselves and socialise, not to get drunk.
-(5)
+Among 16 – 24 year-olds in 2016, 16% of men and 17% of women said they binge drink.
+That means an overwhelming majority of young adults (84 % of men and 83% of women) go out to enjoy themselves and socialise, not to get drunk.
+12

 Statistics are drawn from:

-1. Alcohol-related deaths in the United Kingdom, registered 2014 (Office of National Statistics)
+1. Alcohol-specific deaths in the United Kingdom, published November 2017 (Office of National Statistics)